sergezaugg/xeno_canto_organizer/README.md

 # Xeno-Canto Organizer (XCO)

-**A python toolkit to prepare Xeno-Canto audio files for machine learning projects**

 ## Summary
 [Xeno-Canto (XC)](https://www.xeno-canto.org/) is a data treasure for ecology and bio-acoustics applications.
 However, the mp3 files cannot be directly used for machine learning (ML).
-**Xeno-Canto Organizer** is a Python toolkit for downloading, organizing, and processing bio-acoustic audio recordings from xeno-canto.
+**Xeno-Canto Organizer** is a Python toolkit to prepare Xeno-Canto bio-acoustic audio files **specifically for machine learning projects**
-It provides utilities for querying the xeno-canto API, filtering and summarizing metadata, downloading audio files, converting to wav formats, segmenting and generating spectrograms.

 ## Features
-- Summarize and filter metadata prior to download.
 - Explicit selection of mp3 duration, quality, country, species gives fine control of what is included
-- Download and organize audio files locally.
+- Summarize and filter files based on metadata prior to download.
-- Convert MP3 files to WAV format (requires ffmpeg).
+- Convert MP3 files to WAV format and convert sampling rate (requires ffmpeg).
+- Segment into pieces with custom duration and overlap
-- Generate spectrograms for further analysis.
+- Generate spectrograms that are stored as PNG images for easy exploration and ingestion by established CNNs
 - Spectrogram parameters can be flexibly adjusted
-- Spectrogram stored as PNG images for easy exploration and ingestion by established CNNs
-- Also stores the XC meta-data in PKL files that are easy to integrate with Python
+- Stores the XC meta-data in PKL files that are easy to integrate with Python
-- The complete download and preparation process can be handled in a small python script, see sample code below and **main.py**.
+- The complete download and preparation process can be handled (and replicated) with a small python script

 ## Installation